-In addition to handling cases involving divorce, child custody and domestic violence, our firm has extensive experience handling palimony lawsuits.
+In addition to handling family law cases involving divorce, child custody and domestic violence in Middlesex County, our attorney, Frank Tournour, at Tournour Law has extensive experience handling palimony lawsuits.
 This area of family law deals with the distribution of assets between two individuals who formed a long-term relationship and cohabited but are no longer together.

-If you have recently ended a long-term relationship and believe you may be entitled to palimony, please read the information presented here and contact Frank Tournour in East Brunswick, New Jersey.
-A family law attorney with extensive experience, Mr. Tournour can thoroughly examine your case and inform you regarding your right to compensation.
+If you have recently ended a long-term relationship in New Jersey and believe you may be entitled to palimony, we can help.
+Attorney Tournour has extensive experience, and he can help you thoroughly examine your case and advise you regarding your right to compensation.

 Proving A Palimony Claim

-Whereas alimony is usually paid in monthly intervals, palimony is given in the form of one lump sum payment.
+Whereas alimony, or spousal maintenance, is usually paid in monthly intervals, palimony is given in the form of one lump sum payment.
 The sum of palimony awarded is determined by the amount of money deemed necessary to support the plaintiff for the remainder of his or her life, beginning when the relationship ended.

 Over the last 20 years, there has been a sharp increase in the number of palimony lawsuits filed.
-Now is a better time than ever to ensure that your right to compensation is protected.
-If you feel that you may be entitled to palimony, please contact Tournour Law in East Brunswick today.
-As a family law attorney with extensive experience, he can ensure that your interests are fully represented.
+Now is the time to ensure that your right to compensation is protected.
+If you feel that you may be entitled to palimony, please send us an email or call us at 732-913-3634 to schedule a consultation today.
+Our legal team at Tournour Law in East Brunswick wants to ensure that your interests are fully represented.